Gold and an energy price cap on G7 summit agenda

 The G7 summit has other issues to discuss according to European Commission President Ursula von der Leyen, who highlighted an agenda that also includes the global climate crisis, soaring inflation and dealing with broken supply chains.

 Biden launched a global infrastructure partnership designed to counter China's influence in the developing world.
-He had named it "Build Back Better World" and introduced the program at last year's G7 summit.
-The initiative aims to raise $600bn over the next five years with the US contributing $200bn through private investment and government funding, the White House said.
+He had named it "Build Back Better World" and introduced the programme at last year's G7 summit.
+The initiative aims to raise $600bn over the next five years, with the US contributing $200bn through private investment and government funding, the White House said.

 Nato countries are holding a summit in Madrid on June 28.
-Zelenskyy will address that meeting too.
+Zelenskiy will address that meeting too.